During cardioversion, a machine is used to deliver low-energy shocks to the chest while the heart rhythm is monitored.

-Cardioversion can correct a heartbeat that's too fast (tachycardia) or irregular (fibrillation).
-Cardioversion is usually used to treat people who have atrial fibrillation or atrial flutter.
-These conditions occur when the electrical signals that normally make your heart beat at a regular rate don't travel properly through the upper chambers of your heart.
+Your health care provider may recommend cardioversion if you have certain heart rhythm disorders, such as atrial fibrillation or atrial flutter.
+These conditions occur when the electrical signals that usually make the heart beat at a regular rate don't travel properly through the upper chambers of the heart.

-If your doctor recommends cardioversion with medications to restore your heart's rhythm, you won't receive electric shocks to your heart.
+- Chemical (pharmacological) cardioversion uses medicine to restore the heart's rhythm.
+It takes longer to work than electric cardioversion.
+If your provider recommends cardioversion with medications to restore the heart's rhythm, you won't receive electric shocks to your heart.

-Complications of electric cardioversion are uncommon, and doctors can take steps to reduce your risk.
-Major risks of cardioversion include:
+Complications of cardioversion are uncommon.
+Your health care provider can take steps to reduce your risk.
+Potential risks of electric cardioversion include:

 Dislodged blood clots.
-Some people who have irregular heartbeats have blood clots in their hearts.
-Electric cardioversion can cause these blood clots to move to other parts of your body.
-This can cause life-threatening complications, such as a stroke or a blood clot traveling to your lungs (pulmonary embolism).
+Some people who have irregular heartbeats, such as A-fib, have blood clots form in the heart.
+Shocking the heart can cause these blood clots to move to other parts of the body.
+This can cause life-threatening complications, such as a stroke or a blood clot traveling to your lungs.

 - Skin burns.
-Rarely, some people have minor burns on their skin where their electrodes were placed.
+Rarely, some people get minor burns on their skin from the sensors (electrodes).

-Pregnant women can have cardioversion, but it's recommended that the baby's heartbeat is monitored during the procedure.
+Cardioversion can be done during pregnancy, but it's recommended that the baby's heartbeat be monitored during the procedure.

 How you prepare

-Cardioversion procedures are usually scheduled in advance, although if your symptoms are severe, you may need to have cardioversion in an emergency setting.
+Cardioversion is usually scheduled in advance.
+If irregular heart rhythm symptoms are severe, cardioversion may be done in an emergency setting.

-Before cardioversion, you may have a procedure called a transesophageal echocardiogram (TEE) to check for blood clots in your heart, which can be dislodged by cardioversion, causing life-threatening complications.
-Your cardiologist will decide if you need a transesophageal echocardiogram before cardioversion.
+Before cardioversion, you may have an imaging test called a transesophageal echocardiogram to check for blood clots in the heart.
+Cardioversion can make blood clots move, causing life-threatening complications.
+Your provider will decide whether you need this test before cardioversion.